 She first started on the path of yoga with Ashtanga Vinyasa but over the years has studied and learnt from many different teachers, traditions, and philosophies, including Hatha, Kripalu, Jivamukti, and Iyengar Yoga.
 Her first teacher training in 2004 was in the Hatha tradition.
-Later trainings included 300 hours with Richard Freeman and Mary Taylor in the Ashtanga Vinyasa tradition, trauma-informed yoga and teaching yoga to people living with disabilities with Matthew Sanford, and most recently, Yoga through the lens of trauma and incarceration with the Prison Yoga Project.
+Later trainings included 300 hours with Richard Freeman and Mary Taylor in the Ashtanga Vinyasa tradition, trauma-informed yoga and teaching yoga to people living with disabilities with Matthew Sanford, and, most recently, yoga through the lens of trauma and incarceration with the Prison Yoga Project.

-Over the last 17 years Erin has had the privilege to teach many people in different settings, including lecturing at Imperial College on the Science of Yoga and Mindfulness and in prison at HMP Wandsworth.
+Over the last 17 years Erin has had the privilege to teach in different settings, including lecturing at Imperial College on the Science of Yoga and Mindfulness and in prison at HMP Wandsworth.
 She has been running teacher trainings both in London and abroad for over 6 years.

 Erin’s main teaching style is Vinyasa Krama and Yogasana combined with a strong focus on philosophy and inclusivity.
-Her classes may touch upon current events, the nature around us, Buddhist principles, and karma yoga.
+Her classes touch upon current events, the nature around us, Buddhist principles, and karma yoga.
 She remains forever grateful to those who have influenced her teaching, including Richard Freeman & Mary Taylor, Stewart Gilchrist, Sri.
 V. Sheshadri, Mark Morford, Matthew Sanford, Seth Powell, Emma Henry, Sam & Annaka Harris, and Thom Yorke.
 When not on the mat, she can be found surfing, exploring nature, or lying in a hammock.